 Summer is one of my favorite seasons because it allows me more time to read.
 I probably spent at least three hours reading yesterday to finish this book.
 L.A.
 Confidential is a book I picked up when I went bookstore hunting in Minneapolis.
 I finally got around to reading it.
 Unfortunately, this book was really disappointing.
 This is one instance where the movie is ten times better than the book.

 The problem with these characters is that I honestly dislike all of them.
 Bud White is violent and very sexist and disgusting towards women.
-He seems them as objects and calls women whores all the time.
-Now, that may just be the time period in which the novel takes place, but still I really dislike Bud White as a character.
-Jack Vincennes is just a fame hungry police officer.
+He sees them as objects and calls women whores all the time.
+Now, that may just be the time period in which the novel takes place, but still, I really dislike Bud White as a character.
+Jack Vincennes is just a fame-hungry police officer.
 Edmund Exley is the good guy cop who only cares about making his way up in the police force.
 None of these characters are characters I appreciate.

 Another problem I had with this book is how slow it was.
 My favorite part of the movie is when Exley and White team up to solve the crime and end the corruption in the police department.
 That doesn’t happen until the last 50 pages or so.
-All this build up wasn’t even worth it because when everything was revealed about the nite owl, it took a while for me to fully understand what’s going on.
+All this build-up wasn’t even worth it because when everything was revealed about the nite owl, it took a while for me to fully understand what was going on.

 I could probably keep going about how much I disliked this novel.
-If you love the 50’s time period, police corruption and gangster activity, watch the movie version and skip the book.
-The movie is fantastic and it does a great job at cutting out the crap from the book.
+If you love the 50’s time period, police corruption, and gangster activity, watch the movie.
+The movie is fantastic and it does a great job at keeping things interesting.